tirthalpatel/Learning-Spring/gs-spring-boot/gs-spring-boot-app/README.md

 	- `http://localhost:8080/swagger-ui.html`: You should be able to test REST API using Swagger UI.
 	- `http://localhost:8080/h2-console`: You should be able to access H2 database.
 	- `http://localhost:8080/api/browser/index.html#/api/messages`: You should be able to try HAL browser and Spring Data REST APIs.
 	- `http://localhost:8080/messages.html`: You should be able to see Spring MVC demo page, coming from messageList.html.
+Here, add message operation sends to Redis and receives from Redis.
 	- `http://localhost:8080/health`: You should be able to see application health information.
 	- `http://localhost:8080/hawtio/index.html`: You should be able to see a lightweight hawtio web console for the application monitoring.